Kara Nortman: Executive management

 Nortman worked for seven years at InterActiveCorp (IAC), where she served in executive roles for mergers and acquisitions and oversaw the acquisitions of Urbanspoon and Dictionary.com.
 She later served IAC as an executive at its holdings Urbanspoon and Citysearch.
 At IAC, she also sat on the board of startup incubator Hatch Labs and recruited dating app Tinder and its founder Sean Rad.
 Following IAC, she co-founded children's creativity startup Moonfrye with Soleil Moon Frye.

 Prior to IAC, Nortman also worked for Morgan Stanley, Microsoft, and as a venture capitalist for Battery Ventures.

 Advocacy

 Nortman co-founded All Raise, a gender-equality group of venture capitalists attempting to increase diversity among venture funds and entrepreneurship.

 Personal life

 Nortman resides in Los Angeles, California.
-She attended the 1999 and 2015 FIFA Women's World Cups.
-Her business interest in women's sports started when she tried and failed to purchase a United States jersey at the 2015 tournament.
 Nortman married Jake Blumenthal in 2007 and has three daughters.